Skip to main content

 Vanguard (Update 2.0): retaliation tank.
 The Grit passive reduces incoming damage and counters for 2 damage on each hit that connects.
 In long attrition fights, the retaliation damage compounds significantly.
 Works well alongside Pyromancer: keep enemies in the fire, let the Vanguard eat and counter their attacks.

-GODEEPER: Full tier rankings for all 6 original heroes, Bard vs Berserker matchup analysis, and what changed in patch 2.0.9.
-Sunderfolk Class Tier List: All 6 Heroes Ranked →
+GODEEPER: Full tier rankings for all 7 heroes (including the 2.0 Vanguard), Bard vs Berserker matchup analysis, and what changed in patch 2.0.9.
+Sunderfolk Class Tier List: All 7 Heroes Ranked →

 Solo: Berserker.
 You're managing everything yourself, and Protector's Fury is a passive that works without coordination.
 Ranger is the second choice if you want a ranged playstyle.